WIPX-TV: History

 On January 1, 1996, WIIB changed to the Infomall TV (inTV) infomercial service; the general manager had come away from an HSN affiliates conference believing that Barry Diller was about to convert HSN to a cable-only service.
 That same year, it acquired River City Broadcasting, owner of WTTV.
 As Federal Communications Commission (FCC) regulations at that time forbade the common ownership of two full-power commercial television stations in the same market, and after originally announcing their plans to sell channel 63, the Smith brothers changed their ownership interests in WIIB to non-attributable status and sold controlling interest to David C. McCarus.

 WIIB joined the Pax network, forerunner of Ion, upon its launch on August 31, 1998.
 Channel 63, Inc., then sold the station for $35 million to RDP Communications (also known as DP Media), a company controlled by other members of the Paxson family.
 DP Media's six stations were absorbed by Paxson Communications Corporation in 2000, though Paxson had already been brokering their airtime to run Pax programming.

 In January 2001, in conjunction with a joint sales agreement that Paxson had signed with NBC affiliate WTHR (channel 13), WIPX-TV began airing rebroadcasts of that station's 6 and 11 p.m. newscasts on an hour tape delay on weeknights.
 WTHR's sales department also began selling WIPX-TV's advertising inventory.
 By this time, a translator, WIPX-LP (channel 51), had been established in Indianapolis to improve the station's signal; the station remained associated with WIPX-TV until it was donated to Word of God Fellowship, parent company of the Daystar Television Network, in 2014.

 WIPX and WCLJ were included among Ion Media stations spun off to Inyo Broadcast Holdings in 2020, as the E. W. Scripps Company could not own those stations and WRTV.
+Scripps announced its repurchase of all Inyo stations on February 26, 2026.